Applicability of the cumulant expansion method for the calculation of transport properties in electron-phonon systems: Results for Specific Electron–Phonon Models

 The counterparts of the IPA and full results within the Boltzmann approach, labeled “Boltzmann SERTA” and “Boltzmann full,” are in complete disagreement with the HEOM results, indicating that we are far outside the quasiparticle regime where the Boltzmann method can be reliably applied.
 Nevertheless, it should be noted that Boltzmann approach correctly predicts that the vertex corrections in $\mu$ are negative.

 All other methods (MA, SCMA, CE) are calculated within IPA, and thus need to be compared with HEOM IPA.
-As evident from the results, MA correctly captures the order of magnitude and the qualitative temperature dependence of $\mu$, but shows quantitative discrepancies when compared to HEOM IPA.
-In addition, the functional form of $ \mu(T)$ at high temperatures, where the phonon-assisted contribution dominates, predicts a significantly steeper increase of $ 1/\mu $ with temperature than the benchmark.
+The above rationalization of the temperature dependence of $\mu_{ph}$ within the IPA is general and not limited to the HEOM method.
+Indeed, Fig.~\ref{fig:selective_regime}(c) reveals that MA, SCMA, and CE capture the nonmonotonic temperature dependence of the HEOM IPA benchmark.
+However, the MA shows quantitative discrepancies when compared to HEOM IPA, while the functional form of $ \mu(T)$ at high temperatures, where the phonon-assisted contribution dominates, predicts a significantly steeper increase of $ 1/\mu $ with temperature than the benchmark.
 To improve upon the predictions of MA, one can use either SCMA or CE.
 Both of them are in very good agreement with HEOM IPA.
 However, while SCMA has self-consistency, CE is completely one-shot.
 This property makes it a computationally efficient and appealing alternative to other methods.

 It is worth noting that while CE results can be readily obtained for temperatures higher than those shown in Fig.~\ref{fig:selective_regime}, calculations could not be performed at lower temperatures (\(T < 0.55\)), as we were unable to achieve convergence with respect to the frequency cutoff \(\Lambda\).
 This limitation is not present for SCMA, which can provide results even at much lower temperatures.
 To understand the origin of this behavior, we plot in Fig.~\ref{fig:specf} the spectral functions used to calculate \(\mu\).
 Panels~(a) and~(b) demonstrate that CE captures only the overall shape of the HEOM benchmark, whereas SCMA yields a solution in much better agreement with HEOM, even resolving the multipeak structure in Panel~(b).
 Nevertheless, the overall shape correctly captured by CE is sufficient to produce accurate mobility results in the temperature range presented in Fig.~\ref{fig:selective_regime}.